Rustam Singh (poet): Translations of Singh's work

+Rustam Singh's selected poems in English translation were published in 2026.
+This volume is titled The Rock Was Turning into Fire: Selected Poems, Red River, New Delhi, 2026 (ISBN 978-81-69092-47-0).
+A volume of his selected poems in Estonian translation, translated by the Estonian poet Doris Kareva, was also published in 2026.
+This volume is titledTuhatvarvi Kivi, Allikaarne Publishers, Lelle, 2026 (ISBN 978-9916-9271-6-8).

-Apart from Indian languages, Rustam Singh's poems have been translated into English, Swedish, Norwegian and Estonian.
-The English translations of his poems have appeared in International Quarterly (USA), Indian Literature, and Aufgabe (USA).
-The Swedish translations of his poems, by the Swedish poet and novelist Agneta Pleijel, were published in the Swedish poetry magazine LyrikVannen.
+The other English translations of his poems have appeared in International Quarterly (USA), Indian Literature, and Aufgabe (USA).
+Apart from English and other Indian languages, Singh's poems have been translated into Swedish, Norwegian and Estonian.The Swedish translations of his poems, by the Swedish poet and novelist Agneta Pleijel, were published in the Swedish poetry magazine LyrikVannen.
 The translations of his poems in Estonian, by the Estonian poet Doris Kareva, have appeared in the Estonian magazine Sirp.
 Ingrid Storholmen, the Norwegian poet and novelist, gave several readings of her translations of Singh's poems during the India Festival at Trondheim, Norway, in 2011.

 Further, his book A Story of Political Ideas for Young Readers, Volume 1: Socrates, Plato, Aristotle, Machiavelli has been translated into and published in Hindi.

 Some of his philosophical essays, for example "Remembering a Century: Mourning a Lack and a Loss of Power", "Ruptured (in) Writing", and "Roots of Violence: Jīva, Life and Other Things", too, have been translated into and published in Hindi.

 Translations by Rustam Singh

-Rustam Singh has translated into Hindi the following books from the Norwegian:
+Rustam Singh has translated the following books into Hindi: